c-sky/buildroot/board/csky/readme.txt

    You need cd to buildroot dir and '$ make' again to update the dts in output/images

+   <board>.dts also contains the IP devices and drivers supported.

 4. Setup the Console with the rate 115200/8-N-1.